arshtsingh/arshORnot/README.md

-# arshORnot
+# arsh || not

-are you arsh? only one way to find out
+Do you think you are Arsh?
+Only one way to find out...